ksylvan/AnsibleLaptop/README.md

 ## Demo

-Using this on a newly instantiated Fedora 24 system:
+Using this on a newly instantiated Fedora workstation install:

 [![asciicast](https://asciinema.org/a/78697.png "AnsibleLaptop Demo")](https://asciinema.org/a/78697?speed=4&autoplay=1)